runspired/runspired.com/_posts/2024-02-01-draft-modern-ember-data-part-2.md

 I mentioned in Part 1 that the redesign of EmberData really began in earnest with changes to the cache.
 In particular, the introduction of Identifiers ([RFC#403](https://rfcs.emberjs.com/id/0403-ember-data-identifiers/)).

-In order to safely and accurately maintain a cache, you need to be able to safely and accurately determine cache keys for the content the goes into that cache.
-In the case of a library like EmberData, that need extends beyond a simple mapping between a key and some resource data.
+In order to safely and accurately maintain a cache, you need to be able to consistently and accurately determine identity (cache-keys) for the content the goes into that cache.

-A good example of where being able to work safely via identity alone (without any associated resource data) is important is relationships.
+In the case of a library like EmberData, that need extends beyond a simple mapping between a key and its associated resource data.

-Relationships are links between two potential cache keys.
+Relationships are one example of this need.
+Relationships are links between two potential cache-keys.
 Either or both sides of the relationship may not have loaded resource data yet, and so we need to trust that we have a cache-key that correctly points to where that data would be placed in the future.

-We also have to be able to store relationship information we receive from other resources for a resource that has not been loaded yet key'd to the same cache-key.
+We also have to be able to store any relationship information we receive from other resources for a resource that has not been loaded yet key'd to the same cache-key.

 EmberData being very good at this cache-key management for graphs of resources has